Self-contained Executable Programs with Deno Compile

 critical for software distribution.
 Deno simplifies this, even on macOS, where

-as with any other app.
+you can use codesign as with any other app.

 Let’s confirm our binary’s integrity: